-Year 12 Learning mentors DP receive in class support from 6 th Form Mentors Non-Costed KS34 Students achieve their target grades/ levels each year.
-Year 12 to support pupils Learn Ready skills and build robustness and engagement English Dept to use additional staffing ( curricular expansion) to free up key individuals to provide 121 targeted intervention Additional use of School Direct & PGCE students Department HODs and THOY identify year 12 pupils that can support key DP in lessons No more than one session per fortnight for each year 12.
-Currently we have around 70 sixth form mentors including languages, maths science business studies Mentoring Teacher /LSA and Year 13 Peer mentoring All DPs have access to a learning mentor Non - contact time for Staff Member 1 period a fortnight Staff Mentors KS3/4 /LK/SSc/ ARC training Day Teaching mentors 1 hour per fortnight All KS Transition report data positive Year 7 Inclusion data Attendance Data Improved Meta Cognition - learn to learn skills and history alongside pastoral mentors Train and support the year 13/12 mentor team - currently around 20 trained mentors Organise training on INSET day for year 13 AHOY to allocate mentors 6 th Form /Teacher or LSA allocated Intervention group to review mentoring to look at scaffolding successful meetings.
-Plan and structure 6 th form topics/questions to support mentoring AHOY to RAG all DP pupils according to need to prioritise support A week each 1⁄2 term too be set aside to write up mentoring notes on case /studies Basic Needs: Equipment and Resources DP are provided with essential equipment, resources and materials £3000 KS34 Pupils can access all areas of the curriculum Barriers to learning removed Robustness and Resilience Attendance and Inclusion Equip marks Barriers to learning removed THOY to work with student and parent to meet transport, uniform and other basic needs as required.
+Year 12 Learning mentors in English Language GCSE DP receive in class support from 6 th Form Mentors Non-Costed KS34 Students achieve their target grades/ levels each year.
+Year 12 to support pupils Learn Ready skills and build robustness and engagement English Dept to use additional staffing (curricular expansion) to free up key individuals to provide 121 targeted intervention Additional use of School Direct & PGCE students Department HODs and THOY identify year 12 pupils that can support key DP in lessons No more than one session per fortnight for each year 12.
+Currently we have around 70 sixth form mentors including languages, maths science business studies Mentoring Teacher /LSA and Year 13 Peer mentoring All DPs have access to a learning mentor Staff Mentors KS3/4 /LK/SSc/ ARC training Day Teaching mentors 1 hour per fortnight All KS Transition report data positive Year 7 Inclusion data Attendance Data Improved Meta Cognition - learn to learn skills and history alongside pastoral mentors Train and support the year 13/12 mentor team - currently around 20 trained mentors Organise training on INSET day for year 13 AHOY to allocate mentors 6 th Form /Teacher or LSA allocated Intervention group to review mentoring to look at scaffolding successful meetings.
+Plan and structure 6 th form topics/questions to support mentoring AHOY to RAG all DP pupils according to need to prioritise support A week each 1⁄2 term too be set aside to write up mentoring notes on case /studies To be resumed Post Covid Restrictions Basic Needs: Equipment and Resources DP are provided with essential equipment, resources and materials £5000 KS34 Pupils can access all areas of the curriculum Barriers to learning removed Robustness and Resilience Attendance and Inclusion Equip marks Barriers to learning removed THOY to work with student and parent to meet transport, uniform and other basic needs as required.
 Assessment is that the processes involved in basic need support was unclear.
-Tracking of spending needs to be firmed up Year 11 Reward Scheme All year 11 pupils attendance in after school support to be tracked using Prom £500 KS4 Incentivise learning & engagement Attainment and progress data Resilience in year 11 THOY to allocate prom passports plan daily interventions for all year 11 Attendance tracked using Prom Passport
+Tracking of spending needs to be firmed up Year 11 Reward Scheme All year 11 pupils attendance in after school support to be tracked using Prom £1500 KS4 Incentivise learning & engagement Attainment and progress data Resilience in year 11 Hoodies, Year Books and Prom to be offered as a reward to year 11 PP students All to have yearbook, Hoodie and access to the Prom including transport etc